louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### Erectile dysfunction in diabetes mellitus: a comprehensive narrative review of pathophysiology, genetic association studies and therapeutic approaches [^261e5b87].
 Endocrinology, Diabetes & Metabolism (2025).
 Medium credibility.

 TABLE 2
 Comparative overview of PDE5 inhibitors (PDE5Is) for erectile dysfunction.

-PDE5Is are generally well‐tolerated for the treatment of ED; however, an absolute contraindication is the concomitant use of any form of organic nitrate or NO donor, including recreational use of amyl nitrite (“poppers”).
+PDE5Is are generally well‐tolerated for the treatment of ED; however, an absolute contraindication is the concomitant use of any form of organic nitrate or NO donor, including recreational use of amyl nitrite ("poppers").
 Concomitant use results in cGMP accumulation and unpredictable, potentially severe hypotension.

 ---